MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

 In this section, you define functions to extract MAG data from Azure Storage (AS).

-1. Copy script `samples/CreatePySparkFunctions.py` in MAG dataset.
+1. Copy content in script `samples/CreatePySparkFunctions.py` in MAG dataset.
 Paste the code into a new cell.

-Press the **SHIFT + ENTER** keys to run the code in this block.
+1. Press the **SHIFT + ENTER** keys to run the code in this block.

 ## Run lab scripts

-1. Copy a lab script into a new cell.
+1. Copy content in a lab script and paste into a new cell.

 1. Press the **SHIFT + ENTER** keys to run the code in this block.
 Please note taht some scripts take more than 10 minutes to complete.